I think we'll probably start with soundbites two and three and just go in order from there.

 The final hour of the Excellence in Broadcasting Network up and running on Friday.

-I'm gonna give you a great example of an open line Friday question.
+I'm going to give you a great example of an open line Friday question.

 It didn't actually happen on a Friday.

-I forget the woman's name, but she was uh somewhere Virginia or West Virginia.
+I forget the woman's name, but she was somewhere in Virginia, West Virginia.

-Yeah, it was some environmental news out there, but not a whole lot, but I mean that day, but she came in, we took the call, and you got a question, you have a comment.
+Yeah, there was some environmental news out there, but not a whole lot, but I mean that day.

 That's what Friday's all about.